Savioxess/AltTextApp/README.md

 ```

 ## 2. Creating Database
 Configure database settings in `AltText/settings.py` if required.
-Create a database with the name 'alttext'.
+Create a database in mysql with the name 'alttext'.

 ## 3. Applying Migrations
 Change directory to AltText directory containing the `manage.py` file and run the following command.